Trendyol-Front-End-Bootcamp/week-3-react-enes-baspinar/README.md

 The purpose of this project is to list, filter and show details of Rick and Morty characters by pulling them from API.
 It is a **React** project and built with **create-react-app**.
 While coding, **ESLint** and **Prettier** were used together with the **AirBnb style guide**.

+[Live](https://rickies-and-morties.netlify.app/characters) ( There are route problems caused by Netlify.
+If the app does not redirect itself, there may be a problem. )

 ## Installation

 You can download the project by cloning it from the Github site or by typing the following command: